RyanDaDeng/laravel-google-recaptcha-v3/README.md

 </form>
 ```

--   You can pass multiple $action in render(...)
+-   You can pass multiple $action in render(...)function
+-   Each action should have its own mapped id which you have specified in setting file.
 -   Please specify your id for the input below:

 ``` html
     <input type="hidden" id="your_id" name="g-recaptcha-response">
 ```
-Note: all values should be registered in googlerecaptchav3 config file in 'setting' section
+Note: all values should be registered in googlerecaptchav3 config file in 'setting' section.

 #### Validation Class